Vahor/n8n-kit/.changeset/hot-deer-dance.md

 "@vahor/n8n-kit-cli": patch
 ---

-Add `--merge` option in deploy command to preserve n8n node position during deploy.
+Add a `--merge` option to the deploy command to preserve n8n node positions during deployment (enabled by default; pass `--no-merge` to disable).